Fort Myers Beach Florida Travel Guide

 Fort Myers Beach Florida

-This beach town offers the best of both worlds-fun nightlife, good shopping and food as well as the quiet set apart respite needed from the business of life.
+This beach town offers the best of both worlds-fun nightlife, good shopping and food, and the quiet set apart respite needed from the business of life.
 Ask around.
 People call Fort Myers their slice of paradise.

 Map of Fort Myers Beach Florida